I-Azy-I/typetype/README.md

 Typetype can handle to source for your typing session:
 - *Languages*, it will use random word from a set
 - *Texts*, it will let you directly type a given text.
 You can try the given ones (definitely not generate by AI).
-> languages are modifed one from (monkeytype)[https://github.com/monkeytypegame/monkeytype]
+> languages are modifed ones from [monkeytype](https://github.com/monkeytypegame/monkeytype)

 ### Multiplayer